Amazon hurtles toward death spiral as deforestation jumps in 2020

 "It is mandatory to reach zero deforestation in all of the Amazon in less than five years," Nobre said.

-Amazon Conservation's first look at deforestation in the full year of 2020 shows that roughly 21,000 square kilometres (8,108 square miles) of old-growth forest was cut or burned down, about the size of New Jersey, the US-based non-profit group found in its analysis of satellite data.
+Amazon Conservation's first look at deforestation in the full year of 2020 shows that roughly 21,000 square kilometres of old-growth forest was cut or burned down, about the size of New Jersey, the US-based non-profit group found in its analysis of satellite data.

-"These numbers are just mind-blowing," said Matt Finer, who leads the organization's Amazon monitoring project.
+"These numbers are just mind-blowing," said Matt Finer, who leads the organisation's Amazon monitoring project.

 The Amazon biome is overwhelmingly dominated by rainforest but includes other ecosystems that share a similar set of plants and animals.
 Many parts of the Amazon experienced drier weather last year and were therefore more susceptible to fire.